domosute/rpi2-quantlib/conda_recipe/quantlib/README.md

-Used Raspberry Pi 3 B+ for Build.
+Verified build with Raspberry Pi 3 B+.

-Swapfile need to be increased to pass the process.
+`[Note]: Swapfile need to be increased to pass the process.`

 Edit 2 parameters of /etc/dphys-swapfile.
 (Example: swap file size to 8GB)